xen-troops/meta-xt-prod-devel-rpi5/README.md

 * helloworld_xen-arm64 domain:
   * demonstrates work of unikernel images as a domains.
 * linux_pv_domu domain:
-  * Simple linux-based domain with initramfs
+  * simple linux-based domain with initramfs
   * implements PVnet interface to access other domains via pv network;
   * impelments PVblock interface which allows to mount block devices to the domains.
 * Configuration to use either NVME or USB as a DomD rootfs storage.